-- 3.7.1.
-Academic Board delegates responsibility for the assessment of students and the consideration of results, progression and degree awards to Boards of Examiners. - 3.7.2.
+3.7.1.
+Academic Board delegates responsibility for the assessment of students and the consideration of results, progression and degree awards to Boards of Examiners.

+- 3.7.2.
 Boards of Examiners are responsible for the approval of the content of written examination papers. - 3.7.3.
 Marks and judgments are provisional until they have been confirmed by the Board of Examiners; this includes marks provided to students through the academic year, (for instance on coursework) to support their learning. - 3.7.4.
 Boards of Examiners are based in academic departments and their membership includes academic staff, assessment administrators and external examiners.
 Rules for quoracy are set out in the Guidance and Procedures for the Conduct of Boards of Examiners. - 3.7.5.
-A part-in-advance Board of Examiners considers results where there is a specific progression requirement (e.g. part-time or professional practice programmes). - 3.7.6.
+A part-in-advance Board of Examiners considers results where there is a specific progression requirement (e.g. part-time or professional practice programmes).
+NOTE: regulation suspended for 2020/21 - CHANGE March 2021.
+This regulation is suspended for 2020/21.
+Partin-Advance Boards of Examiners are not required to meet to determine progression decisions where specific requirements are set out.
+Decisions taken against these requirements can be taken by the Chair of the Board of Examiners - 3.7.6.
 There is a Board of Examiners for each programme of study leading to an award.
 One Board of Examiners may cover multiple programmes of study. - 3.7.7.
-Finalists taking re-assessment in August/September can be recommended for an award by action of the Chair of Board of Examiners, without a separate meeting of the Board of Examiners concerned, providing the prior approval of the External Examiner(s) has been obtained. - 3.7.8.
+Finalists and other students taking re-assessment in August/September can be recommended either for an award or progression by action of the Chair of Board of Examiners, without a separate meeting of the Board of Examiners concerned, providing the prior approval of the External Examiner(s) has been obtained. - CHANGE March 2021.
+This regulation has been amended for 2020/21 to include decisions on student progression - 3.7.8.
 For joint programmes, students' results are considered by all contributing Departmental Boards of Examiners.
 The home department receives recommendations from the contributing department(s) and is responsible for making final decisions on progression and degree awards.
 Each Board of Examiners sees the entire profile of students' marks. - 3.7.9.
 Each Board of Examiners has a pre-meet on a previously agreed date.

-- 3.7.10.
+CHANGE March 2021.
+The requirement for each Board of Examiners to have a pre-meet, set out in this regulation is suspended for 2020/21 - 3.7.10.
 Boards of Examiners may dismiss or suspend temporarily a student on grounds of unsatisfactory academic progress because of failure in a summative assessment. - 3.7.11.
 Boards of Examiners consider any adjustments relating to progression presented by extenuating circumstances.
 For the purposes of student privacy, Boards of Examiners do not discuss the specific extenuating circumstances themselves. - 3.7.12.
-Boards of Examiners do not consider the assessments of a student subject to an academic misconduct investigation until the process is complete. - 3.7.13.
+Boards of Examiners do not consider the assessments of a student subject to an academic misconduct investigation until the process is complete.

+3.7.13.
 A Board of Examiners may reconsider its recommendations only when invited to do so through an Academic Appeal.